Francisco Torres (Brazilian footballer)

-Francisco Wagsley Rodrigues de Sousa Filho (born 3 September 1989), commonly known as Francisco Torres, is a Brazilian professional footballer who plays as a forward for Kuwait Premier League club Al-Nasr.
+Francisco Wagsley Rodrigues de Sousa Filho (born 3 September 1989), commonly known as Francisco Torres, is a Brazilian professional footballer who plays as a forward.

 Career

 Badak Lampung

-On 4 April 2019, Torres made his first career by arriving in Indonesia after made his career in Campeonato Brasileiro Série D club Treze, then he signed a one year contract with Indonesian Liga 1 club Badak Lampung.
+On 4 April 2019, Torres made his first career by arriving in Indonesia after made his career in Campeonato Brasileiro Série D club Treze, then he signed a one-year contract with Indonesian Liga 1 club Badak Lampung.
 On 21 June 2019, he made his debut by starting in a 1–2 win against Semen Padang.
 He finally scored his first goal for Badak Lampung in the second half, he scored in the 52nd minute.
 During his time with the club, he made 12 league appearances and scored four goals.

 Barito Putera

-On 4 September 2019, he made his first career by arriving in South Kalimantan, Indonesia after made his career with Badak Lampung, then he signed a one year contract with Indonesian Liga 1 club Barito Putera.
+On 4 September 2019, he made his first career by arriving in South Kalimantan, Indonesia after made his career with Badak Lampung, then he signed a one-year contract with Indonesian Liga 1 club Barito Putera.
 On 14 September 2019, he made his debut by starting in a 2–2 draw against Madura United.
 And he also scored his first goal for the team, he scored in the 13rd minute from the penalty at the Gelora Bangkalan Stadium.